Dante-U/Nervi/README.md

 - divider(): Generates internal partition walls within a space.
 - spaceWrapper(): Wraps a space with a bounding box for attachments.
 - roomBound(): Calculates the room’s bounding box, including wall thickness.

 See the wiki documentation for detailed usage and examples.

 ## Documentation
 Nervi’s documentation follows the openscad_docsgen format.
 Each module and function includes:

 - Synopsis: A brief overview.
-- Topics: Relevant categories (e.g., Architecture, Geometry).
+- Topics: Relevant categories (e.ColorScheme=TomorrowGeometry).
 - Description: Detailed explanation.
 - Arguments: Parameter descriptions.
 - Context Variables: Dependencies on $space_* variables.
 - Examples: Visual examples with ColorScheme=Nature.

 Explore the wiki for generated documentation.

 ## Contributing
 Nervi is a work in progress, and contributions are welcome!
 To contribute: